TamasSzende/Hotel/README.md

 •	npm install

 If you would like to visualize the Google maps, please use your own API key.
-And if you got one, create a GoogleApiKey.ts file in your frontend directory, and write the follow in it: export const googleApiKey ={
+And if you got one, create a GoogleApiKey.ts file in your frontend-environments directory, and write the follow in it: export const googleApiKey ={
  	 apiKey: 'YourApiKey'
 };